 - A vault that can be accessed by you alone

 - A wallet for storing and viewing all tokens

-- Open access to decentralized exchanges for greater liquidity of your cryptocurrency assets
+- Open access to decentralised exchanges for greater liquidity of your cryptocurrency assets

-Wrapped tokens build bridges between isolated blockchain networks, increasing interoperability and encouraging the Decentralized Finance ecosystem.
+Wrapped tokens build bridges between isolated blockchain networks, increasing interoperability and encouraging the Decentralised Finance ecosystem.

 Wrapped Bitcoin can more efficiently share liquidity with other blockchains in a cost-effective manner that further grows and nurtures the cryptocurrency industry.